-Current liabilities increased over last fiscal year by 14%.
-This increase is primarily due to accounts payable for construction in progress invoices for work completed at the end of June 2008.
-Other liabilities, including accrued compensated absences and campus specific debt, decreased by 4.5%, primarily due to debt repayment and increased usage of vacation leave balances.
+Current liabilities decreased 13.86% over the prior year.
+Other liabilities, including accrued compensated absences and campus specific debt, decreased by 6.4%, primarily due to debt repayment and increased usage of vacation leave balances.

-The combination of these elements yields a slight increase in Net Assets of \$62,862 or 0.12%.
+The combination of these elements yields an increase in Net Assets of \$423,127 or .83%.